Travelling

 Documents preparation and submission

 Immigrant Invest lawyers prepare an individual list of documents required for the application.
-They fill in the required government forms and help translate and notarise the documents for the investor.
+They fill in government forms and help translate and notarise the documents for the investor.
 The process takes up to two weeks.

 6